“Did you ever try drugs, Mommy?”

 Realizing the can of emotional worms I’d opened in her budding garden of a mind, I punted.
 “You’ll have to ask him,” I said.

-He sat down with her and explained that he too had experimented in college, how stupid it was in retrospect and how little they knew then about the brain and the effect that drugs can have on a developing mind.
+He sat down with her and told about his alcohol and drug use in his youth.
+He explained that he too had experimented in college, how stupid it was in retrospect, and how little they knew then about the brain and the effect that drugs can have on a developing mind.
 But the look on her face made us wonder if she now regarded her parents as dangerously depraved, even though at this point my husband and I are about as square as they come.
 In fact, we were pretty square when square was a word that referred to more than a geometric shape.

 I turned to the experts to find out what parents should tell their kids about drugs and alcohol.
 There’s plenty of advice out there, but when it comes to talking about one’s own history, things get complicated: each history and child is different.
 Suddenly, a choice between forging an honest relationship and protecting your child against the power of suggestion stand in stark opposition.